mikaelnousiainen/RS41ng/README.md

 * APRS (1200 baud)
 * Horus 4FSK v1 and v2 (100 baud)
 * Morse code (CW)
+* "Pip" - a short beep to indicate presence of the transmitter

 On an external Si5351 clock generator connected to the external I²C bus of the RS41 radiosonde: